You are here

 • An act that:

-1. by force, threat or duress causes you to involuntarily engage in sexual relations, or
+• by force, threat, or duress causes you to involuntarily engage in sexual relations, or

 • Indecent assault and battery on a child under 14.

-• Indecent assault and battery on a mentally retarded person.
+• Indecent assault and battery on a person with an intellectual disability.

-• Indecent assault and battery in a person 14 years old or older.
+• Indecent assault and battery on a person 14 years old or older.

 • Rape.